The critical layer in quadratic flow boundary layers over acoustic linings: Conclusions

 \section{Conclusions}

 In this work we have considered a cylindrical duct containing a parallel mean flow that is uniform everywhere except within a boundary layer of thickness $h$ near the wall.
 Within the boundary layer, which need not be thin, the flow has a quadratic profile and satisfies the non-slip boundary condition at the duct wall, whilst maintaining a $C^1$ continuous flow.
-For such a flow profile for $0<h<1$, irrespective of the the thickness of the boundary layer, a solution to the Pridmore-Brown equation has been constructed making use of two Frobenius series expansions, valid for any wave number $k$.
-This enables the evaluation of the Greens function of the Pridmore-Brown equation, equivalent to the solution for a point mass source in the linearised Euler equations.
-The Green's function solution is found to consist of a sum of the usual acoustic duct modes, plus a non-modal contribution from the critical layer branch cut.
+For such a flow profile, irrespective of the the thickness of the boundary layer, a solution to the Pridmore-Brown equation has been constructed making use of two Frobenius series expansions, valid for any wave number $k$.
+This enables the evaluation of the Greens function of the Pridmore-Brown equation, which is found to consist of a sum of the usual acoustic duct modes plus a non-modal contribution from the critical layer branch cut.
 Full source code is provided in the supplementary material to evaluate all solutions presented here.

+In this work, we have aimed to construct the Greens function solutions, which is equivalent to the solution for a point mass source in the linearised Euler equations.
+The Greens function is in some sense the general solution, as the solution subject to any forcing can be written as an integral over the Greens function, suitably weighted.
+Because of this, any behaviour the equations are capable of must necessarily be demonstrated in the Greens function solution, and so once the behaviour of the Greens function is understood, the equations cannot hold any further surprises.
+This is particularly important in this case, considering that the Greens function solution has been shown to include non-modal contributions, such as the critical layer branch cut, which cannot be investigated clearly using other methods such as eigenfunction methods that capture only the modal contributions.

 The Frobenius series method employed here has two particular advantages over other numerical methods to solve the Pridmore-Brown equation~\citep[such as finite differences, e.g.,][]{brambley2011well}.
 The first is that the Frobenius series, being a series solution about the critical points of the equation, is at its most accurate near the critical layer singularity found in the Pridmore-Brown equation.
 This allows for accurate numerical solutions near the critical layer, required for the integration around the critical layer singularity and its associated branch cut to evaluate their effect on the resulting pressure field.
 Other numerical methods such as finite difference are typically at their least accurate near the critical layer~\citep{brambley2012critical}.
 Moreover, the Frobenius series solution makes explicit the branch cut along the critical layer, allowing for analytic continuation of the solution behind the branch cut.
 This allows for tracking hydrodynamic instability surface wave modes as they become stable and enter the critical layer (as seen figure~\ref{fig:kpolehMovement}), which makes it significantly easier to track the boundary between stable and unstable behaviour.